Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Introduction

-In this work, we present a generalized formulation of the OED problem based on the Hadamard product of the observation precision matrix with a symmetric weighting kernel, where the observation errors are generally correlated.
-In this case, the covariances of the observation errors, manifested in the weighted data likelihood, could form a diagonal, a block diagonal, or even a full space-time covariance matrix.
-This approach provides a generalized formulation of the OED optimality criteria and the associated gradients, where it takes into account the correlation structure of observational errors.
+In this work we present a generalized OED formulation based on the Hadamard product of the observation error covariance matrix with a symmetric weighting kernel, where the observation errors are generally correlated.
+In this case the covariances of the observation errors, manifested in the weighted data likelihood, could form a diagonal, a block diagonal, or even a full space-time covariance matrix.
+This approach provides a generalized formulation of the OED optimality criterion and the associated gradients, where it takes into account the correlation structure of observational errors.
 Moreover, it enables controlling the influence of observational correlations on the experimental design, for example, by ignoring the effect of spurious correlations, using a space-time weighting kernel.
-We show that the traditional OED formulation is a special case of the proposed formulation, where the weighting kernel takes a specific form.
-In fact, the new formulation adds a layer of flexibility to the standard formulation of OED in the context of Bayesian inversion and is suitable for both finite- and infinite-dimensional Bayesian linear inversion frameworks.
-Moreover, the presented approach converts the OED constrained optimization problem into an unconstrained optimization problem, which enables utilizing a plethora of efficient numerical optimization routines.
+In this paper we extensively analyze the effect of the binary design and the relaxation on the observational error variances/covariances and on the OED objective function.
+We also discuss the limitation and potential inaccuracy of existing weighting approaches, which have been used in the case of uncorrelated observational errors.
+The new formulation resolves a common misunderstanding about the effect of the relaxation on the OED optimization objective and on the corresponding optimal design.
+Moreover, this formulation adds a layer of flexibility to the standard OED formulation in the context of Bayesian inversion and is suitable for both finite- and infinite-dimensional Bayesian linear inversion frameworks.
+Additionally, the presented approach enables converting the OED constrained optimization problem into an unconstrained optimization problem, which enables utilizing a plethora of efficient numerical optimization routines.

-OED for correlated observations has been considered in the context of linear regression models, for example in~\cite{dette2013optimal,ucinski2004experimental}.
-To the best of our knowledge, however, this is the first study that explicitly handles correlations in observation errors, in the mathematical formulations of model-constrained OED for Bayesian linear inverse problems.